NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-15.md

  5. Opportunity for Profitable Operation:

 - Companies with a loyal customer base and efficient production and distribution systems may still find opportunities for profitable operation, even as sales decline.
+#/Q

- 6. Product Withdrawal:
+### Product Withdrawal
 - In some cases, companies may decide to <mark style="background: #FF5582A6;">withdraw the product from the market due to diminishing sales</mark> and profitability.

-#/Q

 ## Product Life Cycle Management (PLM)
-#Q
+#Q #AOSR/718dg
-**Product Life Cycle Management (PLM)** :: is a comprehensive approach to <mark style="background: #FF5582A6;">managing all aspects of a product's lifecycle</mark>, from design and production to support and disposal.
+**Product Life Cycle Management (PLM)** :: is a comprehensive approach to <mark style="background: #FF5582A6;">managing all aspects of a product's lifecycle</mark>, from design and production to support and disposal. #AOSR/718dg/s/6ba3
 #/Q
 ## The Ansoff Matrix